Pat and Ernie

 Pat and Ernie is a Canadian children's music television series which aired on CBC Television in 1961.

 Premise

-This Vancouver-produced series featured classical music for children, hosted by Patrick Trudell (vocals) and Ernie Prentice (piano).
+This Vancouver-produced series featured classical music for children, hosted by Patrick Trudell (piano) and Ernie Prentice (vocals).
 Prentice was previously seen on CBC's A Hatful of Music (1960).
 Series regulars included Gavin Hussey (double bass) and Mickey McMartin (drums), who were accompanied by various visiting musicians.

 Scheduling

 This half-hour series was broadcast on Fridays at 3:00 p.m.
 (Eastern) from 6 October to 29 December 1961.